The Wind in the Willows: Plot summary

 With the arrival of spring, the three of them place Toad under house arrest with themselves as guards.
-However, Toad pretends to be sick.
-Tricking Ratty into leaving, Toad escapes.
+However, Toad pretends to be sick, tricking Ratty into leaving for a doctor, and escapes.
 Badger and Mole continue residing at Toad Hall in the hope that Toad may return.
 Toad orders lunch at The Red Lion Inn and then sees a motorcar pull into the courtyard.
 He takes the car, drives it recklessly, and is caught by the police.
 He is sent to prison for 20 years, most of which is for "gross impertinence" to his captors.

 In prison, Toad gains the sympathy of the gaoler's daughter.
 With her help, he escapes, disguised as a washerwoman.
 After a long series of misadventures he returns to the hole of the Water Rat.
 Rat hauls Toad inside and informs him that Toad Hall has been taken over by weasels, stoats and ferrets from the Wild Wood, who have driven out Mole and Badger.
 Armed to the teeth, Badger, Rat, Mole and Toad enter through the tunnel and pounce upon the unsuspecting Wild-Wooders, who are holding a celebratory party.
 Having driven away the intruders, Toad holds a banquet to mark his return, during which he behaves both quietly and humbly.
 He makes up for his earlier excesses by seeking out and compensating those he has wronged, and the four friends live happily ever after.

 In addition to the main narrative, the book contains several independent short stories featuring Rat and Mole, such as an encounter with the wild god Pan while they are searching for Otter's son Portly, and Ratty's meeting with a Sea Rat.
 These appear for the most part between the chapters chronicling Toad's adventures, and they are often omitted from adaptations of the story as well as from some abridged versions.